-We mark the start of Shared Ownership Week (15-21 September) with a special interview with Simon Neary, head of sales and marketing at Notting Hill Sales, a pioneering company in the history of the Shared Ownership scheme and a highly active company to this day in helping those on a modest budget own a new build home in London.
+We mark the start of Shared Ownership Week (15-21 September) with a special interview with Simon Neary, head of sales and marketing at Notting Hill Sales, a pioneering company in the history of the Shared Ownership scheme ( also called Part Rent Part Buy) and a highly active company to this day in helping those on a modest budget own a new build home in London.

 Hi Simon, please tell us a little about yourself and Notting Hill Sales.

 I have over 15 years’ experience working extensively in the both private and public sector housing, currently holding the position of head of sales and marketing of Notting Hill Home Ownership at Notting Hill Sales.
 My property and development expertise ranges from pre-planning valuation and viability, to strategic sales and marketing programmes.
 One of my priorities at Notting Hill Sales is to maximise sales for both private and Shared Ownership homes across the development pipeline, optimising exceptional homes to maximise saleability and satisfaction for buyers, providing them with beautiful places to live, and investing in a better London.

 Shared Ownership is a powerful buying tool for house-hunting Londoners - what are you currently offering them under the scheme?

 Contrary to popular belief, we offer homes across London not just in Notting Hill!
 As the original pioneers of Shared Ownership in 1980, we have lots of current shared ownership developments in all corners of the capital, from the North in Arnos Grove and Islington, East in Woolwich and at the Royal London Docks, West in Hammersmith and South in Streatham and West Norwood.